Take a very close look. Here is something we missed at the time. It’s the world’s first consumer digital camera.

-From the earliest years of the digital photography era, the 1992 Dycam Model 3 is a true collector's treasure.
+From the earliest years of the digital photography era, the 1992 Dycam Model 3 followed the pioneering Model 1.

-At just 0.18 megapixels, it was of limited use.
+At just 0.18 megapixels, its sensor had double the resolution.
 After you pressed the shutter, it required 10 seconds to store the image in its 1mb internal memory.
-Oh, and the image was only in black and white.
+Oh, and the image was still in black and white.

-Here is the brief brief history of the Dycam series of cameras.
+Now that you've seen the Model 1 and Model 3, here is the potted history of the whole Dycam series of cameras.
 Model 1 appeared in 1990 with a 0.09 megapixel monochrome sensor and 1mb of internal storage, enough for 32 photographs.
 There was no Model 2.
 Model 3 came out in 1992, as did the 3XL variant which had internal memory of 4mb.
 Model 4 appeared in 1993.
 Its internal memory was 1mb but it had a colour CCD sensor.
 The 4XL variant appeared at the same time with 4mb of internal memory.

 Dycam 10-C (1995)